elmar-hinz/Learn.GettingAndCleaningData.Project/README.md

 ### Document

-* Finalize the Codebook.
+* Finalize the Codebook. - TODO
-* Finalize the Readme.
+* Finalize the Readme. - TODO
-* Finalize code comments.
+* Finalize code comments. - DONE
-* Anything else?
+* Anything else? - TODO
-* Revisit the reviewers checkpoints in the Readme
+* Revisit the reviewers checkpoints in the Readme - TODO
     * Document in wich files to find the solutions to assist the reviewer.

 ### Finally